FabriAV/GlobalBizM-Scraper/README.md

 # 🏢 Global Business Marketplace Scraper

-Automated scraper for **GlobalBizM.com** that extracts **complete business listing information** quickly and reliably.
-Perfect for investors, analysts, or business brokers looking to gather structured data from businesses for sale.
+Automate your research on **GlobalBizM.com** with this simple scraper.
+Perfect for **investors and analysts** looking for business opportunities.
+Select a **country and sector** to find companies for sale, run it, and get organized results in minutes, no programming skills required.

 ---